DriftRec: Adapting diffusion models to blind JPEG restoration: Introduction

-In very recent work, Luo et al.~\cite{luo2023image} use an approach that is very similar to ours~\cite{welker2022speech,richter2020speech} and demonstrate general applicability to a wide array of restoration tasks such as deraining, deblurring, denoising, super-resolution, inpainting and dehazing.
+Luo et al.~\cite{luo2023image} use an approach closely related to ours~\cite{welker2022speech,richter2022journal,welker2022blind,welker2022driftrec} and demonstrate general applicability to a wide array of restoration tasks such as deraining, deblurring, denoising, super-resolution, and inpainting.
 They also propose a different training objective and different family of forward \acp{sde}.
-Here, we concentrate on JPEG restoration and offer additional insights into possible forward \acp{sde}, generalization to realistic JPEG restoration scenarios, choices of samplers, and sample averaging.
-Luo et al.~\cite{luo2023image} note that their family of forward \acp{sde}, with tightly coupled drift and diffusion schedules, results in an oversmooth variance of the forward process.
+Here, we focus more deeply on a specific task (JPEG restoration) and offer additional insights into possible forward \acp{sde}, generalization to real-world restoration scenarios, sampler choices, sample averaging, and improvements for a downstream classifier.
+Luo et al.~\cite{luo2023image} note that their family of forward \acp{sde} results in an oversmooth variance of the forward process.
 We offer a numerical solution to this problem in \cref{sec:numerical-forward-sde} and use it to implement our \emph{CosVE} \ac{sde}.

+Liu et al.~\cite{liu2023i2sb} derive a Schrödinger Bridge formalism for image-to-image tasks called \emph{I2SB}, using a linearly rising and decaying noise schedule.
+I2SB effectively results in a different choice of \ac{sde} than ours (see \cref{sec:sde-diffusion-models}), which enjoys the property of terminating exactly at the corrupted image.
+The authors show that compared to Palette, the \ac{nfe} can be significantly reduced at little decrease in quality, thereby confirming the advantages of task-adapted diffusion processes in line with our arguments.
+However, the authors only consider each restoration task briefly and use highly specific, effectively non-blind models (e.g., one DNN per JPEG \ac{qf}).
+In our Results section, we show that in a fair comparison, our method outperforms I2SB for general JPEG restoration.

+Delbracio et al.~\cite{delbracio2023inversion} propose a different, deterministic way of iterative image restoration not based directly on a diffusion formalism, designing a continuous interpolation between each clean and degraded image pair similar to the mean of the processes in this paper, see \cref{eq:mu-ouve} as well as the related works \cite{liu2023i2sb,luo2023image}.
+They discuss connections to image-to-image diffusion models including our method \cite{welker2022blind}, and interestingly find that injecting stochasticity back into their deterministic system can result in significant quality improvements.